-If you were present in F-1, F-2, J-1, or J-2 status in the United States during any portion of calendar year 2014 you are required to file an income tax form with the IRS.
-ALL F-1 students are required to complete Form 8843, even if you had no US income.
+If you were present in F-1, F-2, J-1, or J-2 status in the United States during any portion of the calendar year 2021 you are required to file tax Form 8843 with the IRS.
+ALL F-1 students are required to complete Form 8843, even if you did not have employment!

-International Student & Scholar Services is pleased to announce the availability of Glacier Tax Prep free of charge to UNT Health Science Center students, alumni, scholars, and faculty who are F1 or J1 non-residents for tax purposes.
-Glacier Tax Prep is a web-based income tax preparation system designed for international students, scholars and faculty who file forms 1040NR-EZ, 1040NR, and Form 8843 as Non-Residents for tax purposes.
+The International Student Office is pleased to announce the availability of Glacier Tax Prep free of charge to UNT Health Science Center students, alumni, scholars, and faculty who are F1 or J1 non-residents for tax purposes.
+Glacier Tax Prep is a web-based income tax preparation system designed for international students, scholars, and faculty who file forms 1040NR and Form 8843 as Non-Residents for tax purposes.
 Glacier Tax Prep is not an online tax filing system.
-It will walk you through the process and allow you to print the required federal income tax forms for you to print, sign, and send to the US Department of the Treasury via postal mail.
-The IRS does not currently allow Forms 1040NR and 1040NR-EZ to be filed electronically.
+It will walk you through the process and allow you to print the required federal income tax forms (8843, 1040NR) for you to print, sign, and send to the US Department of the Treasury via postal mail.

-In order to use the software, you must first be issued a Glacier Tax Prep access code by International Student & Scholar Services.
-You must go to OrgSync and fill out the request form to be issued an access code.
+In order to use the software, you must first be issued a Glacier Tax Prep access code by the International Student Office.
+You must go to the Engage system and fill out the request form to be issued an access code.
 The form is now available: GLACIER TAX PREP ACCESS CODE FORM Walk-ins or email requests will not be issued a code.
-Once you have submitted the request form, the Assistant Director of International Student & Scholar Services will then contact you with your personalized code.
-Do not share your code with anyone else as each individual will be issued a separate code.
+Once you have submitted the request form, the Office of International Services will then contact you with your personalized code.
+Do not share your code with anyone else as each UNTHSC student will be issued a separate code.
 The codes will be available beginning February , 2022.